7IronSnow7/Pygame/README.md

 # 🕹️ **Pygame Projects Repository**

-Welcome to my **Pygame Repository**, a collection of interactive and immersive games crafted using the power of Python and the Pygame library.
+Weto my **Pygame Repository**, a collection of interactive and immersive games crafted using the power of Python and the Pygame library.
 This repository is a growing hub of creative projects, demonstrating the art of game development with clean code, engaging visuals, and crazy gameplay.

 ---